School of Human Sciences

 FDM 3573 Historic Costume: 3 hours.

-Two hours lecture.
-Two hours laboratory.
+Three hours lecture.
 Survey of costume from prehistoric to modern times with emphasis on social, cultural, political, and technological changes impacting fashion, preservation, documentation, and exhibition of artifacts

 FDM 3583 Excel and Retail Operations: 3 hours.